 What is the Android Beta Program?

-• Test new features
+- Testing new features

-• Give developers time to check compatibility
+- Give developers time to test compatibility

-• Get feedback from real users
+- Receive feedback from real users

-This complete system is what Google ordered, and all Android development takes place under the Android Open Source Project.
+Google ordered this full system, and all Android development is done under the Android Open Source Project.

 Read Also: About NCC Software